What are “out of pocket” expenses?

 Copayment: a flat fee that you pay (due at time of service) each time you have a health-related service.
 For example, you may have to pay $15 for each clinic visit or $25 each time you have a prescription filled.

 Deductible: the amount you must pay each year for health-related expenses before your insurance policy or health plan begins paying.

 Coinsurance: a percentage of the cost of covered health related services after you have met your deductible.
 Usually, coinsurance is 20% to 30% of what your health plan approves.
 Your health plan would pay the remaining 70% to 80%.

 If I have more than 1 insurance plan, will you bill those insurance companies also?

 Yes.
 If you have given us information about all your policies, we will bill those insurance companies after your primary insurance company has processed your claim.

-How will I know what I am expected to pay for?
+How will I know what I am expected to pay?

-It is best to call the customer service phone number listed on your insurance card to ask specific questions about what services and what percentage of charges your plan will pay for.
+It is best to call the customer service phone number listed on your insurance card to ask specific questions about what services and what percentage of charges your plan will pay.
 The best time to do this is before you receive care.
 Here are some questions you should ask: